 Modern racing in the O’Connell family dates back to the late 1950′s and early 60’s with car owner & driver Augustus “Gus” O’Connell Jr., an Annapolis (United States Naval Academy) trained mechanical engineer and east coast sports car racer from Huntington Long Island, New York.

-Gus raced and fielded a Fiat Abarth Allemano “H” production sports car in regional SCCA races on the east coast at tracks such as Lime Rock Park in Connecticut, Bridgehampton Race Circuit on New York’s Long Island, Marlboro Motor Raceway in Maryland, Thompson International Speedway in Connecticut and Vineland Speedway in southern New Jersey.
-Crew members and girlfriend at the time Susie Cassin (later Susan O’Connell) Denny Cassin and high school friend Roger Ryan were among the early crew members.
+Gus O’Connell raced and fielded a Fiat Abarth Allemano “H” production sports car in regional SCCA races on the east coast at tracks such as Lime Rock Park in Connecticut, Bridgehampton Race Circuit on New York’s Long Island, Marlboro Motor Raceway in Maryland, Thompson International Speedway in Connecticut and Vineland Speedway in southern New Jersey.
+Early crew members consisted of girlfriend at the time Susie Cassin (later Susan O’Connell), and Susan’s cousin Denny Cassin along with high school friend Roger Ryan as race day support.

 The #59; the number entered on Gus’ racecar was chosen to be symbolic.
 Only one number was considered, and it would be decided that the #59 would be run, representing the year in which Sue and Gus were married….1959.